wayneroberts386/wayneroberts386.github.io/README.md

 ## Welcome to wayneroberts.me

-This is the beginings of the professional side of my internet pressence.
+This is the beginings of the professional side of my internet presence.